All Episodes

 You see what I mean?

-So you have to be very careful.
+So, you have to be very careful.

-Eye movements are a very good thing, a very stable tool, but because the brain moves so fast, people's eyes can be flicking in all directions because they are imagining something as they're telling you a real story that they genuinely are remembering.
+But because the brain moves so fast, people's eyes can be flitting in all directions because they are, you know, imagining something as they are telling you a real story that they genuinely are remembering.

 Yeah, I got kicked off by the FBI.

-Apparently I'm not I'm over the target.
+Apparently, I'm not over the target.

 I can't reactivate it.